 You can use SQL Server as your data warehouse but be careful of runaway costs.
 It can also be difficult to tune your data warehouse performance and merge data from different database types in SQL Server.

 If you want to grow quickly or you're an analyst who doesn't want to wade into the depths of data ETL, why not try an out-of-the-box solution?
-Panoply offers a free 14-day trial and no-code integration of your databases and business intelligence tools.
+You can get started for free and experience no-code integration of your databases and business intelligence tools.